-BAYLOR UNIVERSITY CONFERS DEGREES ON FALL GRADUATES
+BAYLOR UNIVERSITY CONFERS DEGREES ON SPRING GRADUATES

-For more information about Baylor, visit the web site at www.baylor.edu.
+For more information about Baylor, visit www.baylor.edu.

-Baylor University is a private Christian university and a nationally ranked research institution.
+ABOUT BAYLOR UNIVERSITY Baylor University is a private Christian University and a nationally ranked research institution.
 The University provides a vibrant campus community for more than 17,000 students by blending interdisciplinary research with an international reputation for educational excellence and a faculty commitment to teaching and scholarship.
 Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor is the oldest continually operating University in Texas.
 Located in Waco, Baylor welcomes students from all 50 states and more than 80 countries to study a broad range of degrees among its 12 nationally recognized academic divisions.